telusdigital/eslint-config/README.md

 If you use yarn, run `yarn add --dev @telusdigital/eslint-config-base eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y`.

-If you use Docker for local development, you would have to run the ESLint fix with `npm` with the command line, through your `package.json`, before you build the container.
+If you use Docker for local development, you would have to run the ESLint fix with `yarn` with the command line, through your `package.json`, before you build the container.
 Your build will break if you try to run ESLint fix through Docker.

 1. Install the correct versions of each package, which are listed by the command: